Back to writing

 Why do I think the Target story may be false?

 The article cites "an employee who participated in the conversation", so nobody was willing to put their name on these quotes, giving the author free reign to embellish.
-The tidy plotline and the father's eloquence sound like the conceit of an author, though oddly they forgot to mention that he received a round of applause and $100 for his humility.
+The tidy plotline and the father's eloquent speech sound like the conceit of an author, though oddly they forgot to mention that he received a round of applause and $100 for his humility.

 Even if the coupon packets were distributed at random, they're bound to hit this kind of situation at least once with an audience of Target's size.
 This is a typical statistical "surprise" .